-They’ve been big fans of the chrysanthemum in China and Japan for centuries.
-And rightly so!
-Because this ‘golden flower’ brings warmth and colour, shines in every bouquet and also has a very long vase life.
+They’ve been big fans of the chrysanthemum in China and Japan for centuries — and rightly so.
+This flower brings warmth and colour, shines in every bouquet and has a very long vase life.
 Meet the chrysanthemum.

 Colours and shapes